 Following the 7 Day limit, there must be a 48 hour period of vacancy beginning 12 noon on the check out day to 12 noon of the second day before the same person, group, vehicles or equipment may occupy that campground.
 Leo Carrillo is open and can be reserved Year-Round.

 Parking is plentiful inside the park or if you don’t mind walking free parking can be found along Pacific Coast Highway (no parking 10 pm – 5 am).
-Campsites can be reserved seven months in advance through Reserve America Reservations.
+Campsites can be reserved six months in advance.

 Leo Carrillo State Beach is located just north of Zuma on PCH and 28 miles north of Santa Monica.
 There is no clear marking except for a brown state beach sign.
 It’s also one of the few beaches in L. A. that are dog-on-leash friendly.